 Vietnamese Gods are imaginary figures or real people who have passed away and left historical or educational lessons to people of all generations in Vietnam.
-Gods can be the national heroes, features told in tales for their goodness and diligence or even normal kind-hearted people.
-When they died, people assumed they went to heaven, watching over their lives, and protecting peace and luck.
-There are many Vietnamese Gods worshiped in temples with different myths and stories about them.
+Gods can be the national heroes, features told in tales for their goodness and diligence, or even ordinary, kind-hearted people.
+When they died, people assumed they went to heaven, watching over their lives and protecting peace and luck.
+Many Vietnamese Gods are worshiped in temples, with different myths and stories about them.

-Once upon a time, there was a dragon king named Lac Long Quan ruling the ocean and a fairy named Au Co living on the high mountains of Vietnam.
+Once upon a time, a dragon king named Lac Long Quan ruled the ocean, and a fairy named Au from the high mountains of Vietnam.
 They fell in love with each other and got married afterward.
-As a result of their passionate love, Au Co gave birth to a sack of 100 hundred eggs which hatched into 100 people.
+As a result of their passionate love, Au Co gave birth to a sack of 100 eggs hatched into 100 people.

-However, the nature of a water person and the nature of a mountain girl make their lives incompatible.
-Finally, they decided to separate; Lac Long Quan brought 50 kids to the sea and the rest of the kids stayed on the land with Au Co.
+However, the nature of a water person and the heart of a mountain girl make their lives incompatible.
+Finally, they decided to separate.
+Lac Long Quan brought 50 kids to the sea; the rest stayed on the land with Au Co.
 They promised to help each other when they were in need.
 The myth became a folk religion in Vietnam and it is believed that their kids later became the ancestors, the first king of Vietnamese, Hung Vuong, and the Vietnamese are the descendants of the Dragon and Fairy.

 Under the ruling of the 6th Hung King, an old farmer couple was wishing for a child.
-One day when the wife put her feet on a mysterious giant footprint to compare, she soon got pregnant afterward and gave birth to a boy, but he couldn’t speak or walk even when reaching the age of 3.
-At the time, the country was on the verge of being invaded, the king asked the ambassador to seek a brave man fighting for the country.
-Surprisingly, the kid suddenly asked his mom to call the ambassador when hearing his voice and required a horse, armor, and a rod made of iron.
+One day, when the wife put her feet on a mysterious giant footprint to compare, she soon got pregnant afterward and gave birth to a boy, but he couldn’t speak or walk even when he reached the age of 3.
+At the time, the country was on the verge of being invaded.
+The king asked the ambassador to seek a brave man fighting for the country.
+Surprisingly, the kid suddenly asked his mom to call the ambassador when he heard his voice and required a horse, armor, and a rod made of iron.
 And while waiting for the armor and weapons, the kid grew so quickly that the whole village had to help his family to feed him.

-When the enemy entered the country, came to the Trau Moutain’s foot, the child has grown and become a powerful guy, waiting for the invader at the mountain.
-Thanh Giong defeated many of the enemy troops and use the bamboo as a weapon when the iron rod was broken.
+When the enemy entered the country and came to the Trau Moutain’s foot, the child had grown and become a powerful guy, waiting for the invader at the mountain.
+Thanh Giong defeated many of the enemy troops and used bamboo as a weapon when the iron rod was broken.
 The invader ran away in panic, but the brave man chased them off to the Soc Son Mountain.
 Reaching the mountaintop, he took off his armor and flew to heaven.

-Thanh Giong became part of the Vietnamese Gods and was sacredly worshiped in Soc Temple in Soc Son District, Hanoi and Phu Dong Temple in Gia Lam District, Hanoi.
-Also, Giong Festival is an important day of folk religion, which is held on the 6th day of the Tet Holiday at Soc Temple and for 1 week in late May at Phu Dong Temple.
+Thanh Giong became part of the Vietnamese Gods and was sacredly worshiped in Soc Temple in Soc Son District, Hanoi, and Phu Dong Temple in Gia Lam District, Hanoi.
+Also, the Giong Festival is an essential day of folk religion, which is held on the 6th day of the Tet Holiday at Soc Temple and for one week in late May at Phu Dong Temple.

 Read more about Hanoi’s Districts

 The 18th Hung King had a beautiful princess named Mi Nuong.
-When she reached the age of marriage, the king gave the proclamation across the nation to choose the best prince for his dearest daughter.
+When she reached the age of marriage, the king proclaimed across the nation to choose the best price for his dearest daughter.
 Many young men came hoping to be the princess’s husband, including 2 guys, Son Tinh, the Mountain Spirit, and Thuy Tinh, the Ocean Spirit.
 They were equally brilliant, powerful, and handsome.
-However, the king could choose only one, so he asked that whoever brought the requested wedding presents of valuable and rare items around the country first could marry Mi Nuong.
+However, the king could choose only one, so he asked whoever brought the requested wedding presents of valuable and rare items around the country first to marry Mi Nuong.

-To the Vietnamese, Son Tinh is the symbol of kind and diligent farmers, while Thuy Tinh symbolizes the harsh weather.
-To pray for good crops and good weather, people regard Son Tinh as a God and worship him in Tan Vien Son Thanh Temple, Ba Vi District, Hanoi.
+Son Tinh symbolizes kind and diligent farmers to the Vietnamese, while Thuy Tinh symbolizes the harsh weather.
+To pray for good crops and weather, people regard Son Tinh as a God and worship him in Tan Vien Son Thanh Temple, Ba Vi District, Hanoi.

 In the past, there was a woman named Thi Nhi and a man named Trong Cao.
 They got married but often quarreled.
-One time when Nhi was thrown out by her husband, she left the house and went into the woods.
-Thi Nhi then found a hut to live, fell in love, and got married to Pham Lang.
+Once, when Nhi was thrown out by her husband, she left the house and entered the woods.
+Thi Nhi then found a hut to live in, fell in love, and married Pham Lang.

 After Thi Nhi left, Trong Cao regretted it and decided to go looking for her.
 He traveled far, ran out of money, and became a beggar.
 Coincidentally, Trong Cao knocked at Thi Nhi’s house to beg for food and was invited to the house for a meal when Pham Lang was away.
-Pham Lang then came back, and Thi Nhi had to hide Trong Cao in a bush of straws as she knew how weird it was if they met.
-However, to enrich the soil, Pham Lang set fire to the straw.
-To save her ex-husband, Thi Nhi jumped in the fire and Pham Lang also jumped in to stop her.
+Pham Lang then returned, and Thi Nhi had to hide Trong Cao in a bush of straws as she knew how weird it would be if they met.
+However, Pham Lang set fire to the straw to enrich the soil.
+Thi Nhi jumped in the fire to save her ex-husband, and Pham Lang also jumped in to stop her.
 As a result, they all died in the fire.

 The Jade Emperor knew their story and let them be the 3 Kitchen Gods to be together forever.
 Since then, these figures have become Vietnamese gods to the guardians of family chores, as well as Heaven’s informant of the situation among humankind.
-This is one of the most popular folk religion in Vietnam and on the 23rd day in the last month of the lunar calendar, the locals give some offerings and the Kitchen Gods leave the earth for heaven on a carp.
-The 3 gods then report to the Jade Emperor how each family has been doing in the previous year and come back to the world on the Lunar New Year Eve.
+This is one of the most popular folk religions in Vietnam, and on the 23rd day in the last month of the lunar calendar, the locals give some offerings, and the Kitchen Gods leave the earth for heaven on a carp.
+The 3 gods then report to the Jade Emperor how each family has been doing in the previous year and come back to the world on the Lunar New Year’s Eve.

-Phuc, Loc, Tho are 3 deities of Blessing, Prosperity, and Longevity, which are representatives of the 3 most important qualities of a good life.
+Phuc, Loc, and Tho are 3 deities of Blessing, Prosperity, and Longevity, representing the 3 most essential qualities of a good life.
 Their origin is believed to be from two Chinese tales.
-One is about the well-wishing Nghieu King received from his people which were blessing, prosperity, and longevity, and then return to the people, hoping that everyone could lead a good life.
-Another story is about 3 mandarines Fu (Blessing), Lu (Prosperity), and Shou (Longevity) who lived happily, with good fortune, and for a long time.
+One is about the well-wishing Nghieu King received from his people, which were blessing, prosperity, and longevity, and then returning to the people, hoping everyone could lead a good life.
+Another story is about 3 mandarines, Fu (Blessing), Lu (Prosperity), and Shou (Longevity), who lived happily, with good fortune, and for a long time.